foundersandcoders/coursebook/src/course/syllabus/pre-app-5/schedule.md

-## GitHub
+## Git and GitHub

-Upload your learnings from this week onto your learning repository.

-Now that you've code reviewed someone else's code, you might like to refactor your own site.
-Consider the architecture of the site and what you want the focus of the site to be.

-You're welcome to pair up and review one another sites too.
+Continue to expand your learning repository and keep committing at least once a day.

+## Linting and formatting

+Install [Prettier](https://www.digitalocean.com/community/tutorials/how-to-format-code-with-prettier-in-visual-studio-code) and [ESLint](https://eslint.org/docs/user-guide/getting-started).
+Ensure both are running by default and keep a consistent coding standard across your project.

 ## Project

-Continue working on your site in pairs.
-Have a look at the [new User Stories](../project) and work on them this week.
+Your [project](../project) this week is to work together with your assigned partner on a set of user stories.
+We've estimated how long each one should take.

+Focus on reading and reviewing each others' code before merging pull requests.
+Reflect on the challenges of working together and what you've learnt from pairing on a project asynchronously.

+## Spikes

+This week there is one [tech spike on checking our code](../spikes).

 ## Execute Program

-Keep up with your daily practice on Execute Program.
+Continue working on the modules you've started.

 ## JavaScript30

-Continue working on JavaScript30 Projects.
-We suggest taking a look at these two:

-- JS30: Object and Arrays - Reference VS Copy
-- JS30: Sorting Band Names without articles

-## Spikes

-This week, there is one [tech spike on Advanced DOM](../spikes).
+Work on:

+- 14 Must Know Dev Tools Tricks
+- Hold Shift to Check Multiple Checkboxes